kinode-dao/kinode-book/src/frontends.md

 ## Local Development and "gotchas"

 When developing a frontend locally, particularly with a framework like React, it is helpful to proxy HTTP requests through to your node.
-The `vite.config.ts` provided in the `necdev` template, and listed in full below, has code to handle this proxying.
+The `vite.config.ts` provided in the `kit` template, and listed in full below, has code to handle this proxying.

 It is important to remember that the frontend will always have the process name as the first part of the HTTP path, so all HTTP requests and file sources should start with the process name.